 Where to Stay in Seoul?

-In order to make the most of your trip I recommend picking a central district of Seoul that has some attractions in it so that you minimise travel time (see transport in Seoul below).
+See my separate post What Area of Seoul Should I Stay In? for a full comparison of the different neighbourhoods you can stay in.
+In short, to make the most of your trip I recommend picking a central district of Seoul that has some attractions in it so that you minimise travel time (see transport in Seoul below).
 Some good areas are:

 - Hongdae (this is where I stayed and it’s a very cool neighbourhood)